cloudflare/cloudflare-docs/content/waf/rate-limiting-rules/parameters.md

 ### Use a lowercased header name (for API users)

-If you use the **Header value of** characteristic in an API request, you must enter the header name in lower case, since Cloudflare normalizes header names on the Cloudflare global network.
+If you use the **Header value of** characteristic in an API request (with `http.request.headers["<header_name>"]`), you must enter the header name in lower case, since Cloudflare normalizes header names on the Cloudflare global network.

 ### Missing field versus empty value